System Design Space

 medium

-This chapter is useful because it removes the main myth: a container is not a 'lightweight VM,' but a way to package and isolate a process using kernel primitives.
+This chapter matters because it removes the main myth: a container is not a 'lightweight VM,' but a way to isolate and ship a process on top of a shared kernel.

-In real engineering work, it helps you understand how namespaces, cgroups, the layered filesystem, and the application image become repeatable delivery and a more predictable runtime.
+In real engineering work, it helps you understand how namespaces, cgroups, the layered filesystem, and the application image become repeatable deployment and more predictable service behavior.

-In interviews and design reviews, it gives you a mature way to explain where containers truly simplify architecture and where they merely add another layer of operational complexity.
+In interviews and design reviews, it gives you a mature way to explain where containers truly simplify a platform and where they simply add another layer of operational complexity.

 Practical value of this chapter